-Some websites with great tips on beginning blogging are: How To Start a Blog and How to Set Up Your First Blog the Right Way the First Time (Problogger).
+Some websites with great tips on beginning blogging are: How to Start a Successful Blog and How to Set Up Your First Blog the Right Way the First Time (Problogger).

 Here’s a Blog Software Review chart for you to compare blogging software.

-There are rules for being considered a professional blogger (when you want your writing to be be taken seriously) just like there are rules for grammar.
-Not following the rules of good blogging web design will also kill your following just like poor grammar.
+There are rules for being considered a professional blogger (when you want your writing to be taken seriously), just like there are grammar rules.
+Not following the rules of good blogging web design will also kill your following, just like poor grammar.

-Your readers need to trust you, and nothing screams trust like a professional look to your website.
+Your readers need to trust you; nothing screams trust like a professional look to your website.
 Forget using anything that moves that isn’t a video — especially graphics.

 Don’t make your site too busy.
 Everything you put on your blog distracts from your writing.
-At some point you have to decide if you’re doing paper mache or producing a publication.
+At some point, you must decide if you’re doing paper mache or producing a publication.
 You don’t have to pay someone to do this for you when you have WordPress (and install a good theme).
 You can do this and should know these rules by heart.

 First, I’d start by studying Webpages that Suck — read it — memorize it.

-If you aren’t a graphic designer and are stuck for a logo, brand or banner design try 99Designs where thousands of graphic designers compete for people who need logos, websites and branding work done.
+If you aren’t a graphic designer and are stuck for a logo, brand, or banner design, try 99Designs, where thousands of graphic designers compete for people who need logos, websites, and branding work done.
 Or, if you think you have a bit of do-it-yourself artistic flair, try Canva.

-I’m sorry, but now that we have entered the twentieth century you should know how to use some type of photo editing software.
+I’m sorry, but now that we have entered the twentieth century, you should know how to use some type of photo editing software.
 If you don’t know how to use Photoshop, or any of the other lesser photo editors out there, find yourself a good tutorial.
-If you need a free photo editor to start, do a search on CNET.
-To be a professional-looking blogger you need to understand how to place images on the Internet.
+If you need a free photo editor to start, there’s Pixlr X. To be a professional-looking blogger; you need to understand how to place images on the Internet.

-• Tentblogger has a great article called, The Complete Guide to Using Images in Your Blog Posts
+• Semrush Blog has a great article called, The Ultimate Guide To Using Images on Your Blog

-• Darren Rowse of ProBlogger, How to Use Images in Your Blog Posts
+• ProBlogger’s, How to Use Images in Your Blog Posts

 The best images are the ones you take of your life over stock images.
-But if you hate your own photographs try iStock.com and set up an account.
-You can buy photos there for as little as a dollar.
+But if you hate your photography skills, try Canva.com and set up a free account.
+You can use their free design templates and free images.
 There’s Open Stock Photography, Unsplash.com, Free Public Domain/CC0 Images, and Pixabay, where you can find free images to use.
-Always read the website’s image-use policy before you download any images from the Internet.
+Always read the website’s image-use policy before downloading any images online.
 Do not use images found in Google image search.

-• How Little Do Users Read? – Tells you why you need to change from the way you were taught to write in school and understand how to write for the Internet.
+• How Little Do Users Read? – Tells you why you need to change from how you were taught to write in school and understand how to write for the Internet.

-• Are You Staying on Topic — or Losing Traffic? – The importance of staying with your blog topic along with what to do when you have that urge to tell everyone about the new person you are dating instead of sticking with your blog subject.
+• How to Drive Traffic – The importance of staying with your blog topic and what to do when you have that urge to tell everyone about the new person you are dating instead of sticking with your blog subject.

 • 7 Powerful Ways to Get Your Blog Post Noticed by Chris Towland is another must-read.

 Set a schedule for blogging and stick to it.
-You will be excited in the beginning and want to post something every day, but it is better to start off posting once a week or three times a week and allow yourself room to grow, then to start out blogging seven times a week and quitting after a year because it was too much work.
-Your readers will appreciate it if you tell them when they can expect to see new posts and they will be fine with visiting your blog even if you only post once a week.
+You will be excited in the beginning and want to post something every day, but it is better to start off posting once a week or three times a week and allow yourself room to grow than to start out blogging seven times a week and quitting after a year because it was too much work.
+Your readers will appreciate it if you tell them when they can expect to see new posts, and they will be OK with visiting your blog even if you only post once a week.

 Learn search engine marketing.
 Don’t hire out — learn it.
-If you want to be considered a professional on the Internet and understand how the Internet works you must learn how to write your blog posts and title your articles so that they are search-engine friendly to attract readers.
+If you want to be considered a professional on the Internet and understand how the Internet works, you must learn how to write your blog posts and title your articles to be search-engine friendly to attract readers.
 You do want to be read…right?

 Writing compelling, keyword-rich titles is the big secret to gaining readers for your blog.
 Brian Clark of CopyBlogger hands-down has the best articles on writing great blog titles –

-• Google Analytics – We have this installed too.
-It’s great for fixing broken webpages once your blog gets big enough.
+• Google Analytics.
+8WD has this installed too.
+It’s great for fixing broken web pages once your blog gets big enough.

 Bigger is better on the Internet.
-You’ll want to give this blog of yours 5 years of regular, quality blogging before you get noticed (all best are off if you are rich and famous).
-The number of pages determines the size of a website is determined by the number of pages.
-Every time you post an article it becomes another page to your blog.
+You’ll want to give this blog of yours 5 years of regular, quality blogging before you get noticed (all bets are off if you are rich and famous).
+The number of pages determines the size of a website.
+Whenever you post an article, it becomes another page for your blog.
 Think about how large your competition is if they started 3 years ago.

-Understand that for a while they will be found in search before you.
-Size matters and you need to give your blog time to grow before people find your writings online.
+Understand that they will be found in search before you for a while.
+Size matters, and you must give your blog time to grow before people find your writings online.

-You can help this process by commenting on other blogs and using social media to connect your blog with other people.
+You can help accelerate this process by sharing on social media or buying ads on Google and Facebook.
 But don’t give up blogging for the first two years.
 Use the time to perfect your craft to become the famous blogger you are meant to be.
-The Internet is a very crowded place.
+The Internet is a crowded place.

 Don’t get insulted if no one is reading your blog.
-Keep reading and learning about blogging and it will happen for you too.
+Keep reading and learning about blogging; it will happen to you too.